Max Kepler Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.08 team ERA ranks 14th among all MLB pitching staffs.
+- The Rangers have a 4.11 team ERA that ranks 14th across all MLB pitching staffs.

-- The Rangers rank 12th in baseball in home runs surrendered (154 total, 1.2 per game).
+- Rangers pitchers combine to rank 12th in baseball in home runs given up (158 total, 1.2 per game).

-- In his last time out on Saturday against the Minnesota Twins, the right-hander threw seven innings, giving up two earned runs while surrendering four hits.
+- His most recent time out came on Monday against the New York Mets, when the right-hander tossed six innings, surrendering three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.